capport-wg/7710bis/README.md

    time.
 It is inappropriate to use Internet-Drafts as reference material or to cite them other than as "work in progress."

-   This Internet-Draft will expire on December 26, 2020.
+   This Internet-Draft will expire on January 2, 2021.

 Copyright Notice